 Values + FAQ's

 I believe in creating a space where my clients feel heard, valued and accepted for who they are without judgement or condemnation.
-My desire is to sit with you in your story and make you as comfortable as possibly as we bridge the gap from where you are to where you want to be.
-Therapy has a heavy negative stereotype and stigma attached to it but it's truly a phenomenal experience when you do it with someone who is qualified to meet your needs.
+My desire is to sit with you in your story and make you as comfortable as possible as we bridge the gap from where you are to where you want to be.
+Therapy has a heavy negative stereotype and stigma attached to it, but it's truly a phenomenal experience when you do it with someone who is qualified to meet your needs.
 I look forward to our work together.

-How much are you sessions?
+How much are your sessions?